 That's why the Stape team made a simple Chrome extension to improve the GTM preview.
 The whole GTM team uses it, so we know it will help many people.

-Stape GTM Helper features
+Stape GTM Helper has the following benefits:

 This feature makes JSON incoming and outgoing requests in the sGTM preview easier to read.
 It's especially useful for webhooks and checking the data that tags send.